HirbodBehnam/MTProtoProxyInstaller/README.md

 Due to some ISPs detecting MTProxy by packet sizes, random padding is added to packets if such mode is enabled.
 It's only enabled for clients which request it.
 Add dd prefix to secret (cafe...babe => ddcafe...babe) to enable this mode on client side.

+**DO NOT USE RANDOM PADDING AT THE MOMENT OR YOUR SERVER WILL BE LIKELY BLOCKED**
+### Fake TLS
+Fake TLS is a method that makes the proxy traffic look like TLS (something like websites traffic).
+In order to make your clients use it you have to share the specific link with them.
+The script will print it at the end.
+Fake-TLS links begins with `ee`.
 ### Quota Managment
 I've written a small program in golang([link](https://github.com/HirbodBehnam/PortForwarder)) to forward traffic with quota managment.
 I've also written a guide [here](https://github.com/HirbodBehnam/MTProtoProxyInstaller/wiki/Quota-Management-For-Server) in order to configure it with MTProto.
 Right now it also supports the limiting the amount of _connections_ per port.
 [Persian Guild](http://www.mediafire.com/file/4u3khp5oj7ecgxk/%25D9%2585%25D8%25AD%25D8%25AF%25D9%2588%25D8%25AF_%25DA%25A9%25D8%25B1%25D8%25AF%25D9%2586_%25DA%25A9%25D8%25A7%25D8%25B1%25D8%25A8%25D8%25B1%25D8%25A7%25D9%2586.pdf/file)
 ### How to install on Windows?